-FIREFIGHTER I (FF11) Technical Certificate of Credit
+FIREFIGHTER I (FF11)

 This program is conducted in cooperation with the Georgia Fire Academy and Georgia Firefighter Standards and Training to ensure graduates have the skills, knowledge and credentials to serve as firefighters in paid and volunteer fire departments.
 Graduates will be tested and certified at the state level.